-The man who founded the nucleus of Berkshire Hathaway, one of the largest companies in the world, was not an investor from Omaha named Warren Buffett but a self-made Yankee mill owner named Oliver Chace.
+The man who founded the nucleus of Berkshire Hathaway, one of the largest companies in the world, was not an investor from Omaha named Warren Buffett.
+He was a self-made Yankee mill owner named Oliver Chace.

-He was a hardworking Quaker who started out with limited means and little education.
-By the time he died, his textile empire would sprawl across New England, survive financial panics and depressions and emerge as a multinational conglomerate that owns GEICO, BNSF, Dairy Queen, Helzberg Diamonds and parts of Heinz, Mars, Coca-Cola, Wells Fargo, American Express and IBM.
+A hardworking Quaker, he started out with limited means and little education.
+By the time he died, his textile empire would sprawl across New England.
+It survived financial panics and depressions.
+From those it emerged as a multinational conglomerate that owns GEICO, BNSF, Dairy Queen, Helzberg Diamonds and parts of Heinz, Mars, Coca-Cola, Wells Fargo, American Express and IBM.

 Oliver Chace was born in Swansea, Mass., on Aug.
 24, 1769, to Jonathan Chase and Mary Earle.

 His parents had long roots in New England.
-Though they were Quakers, their ancestors had sailed to Massachusetts with Gov. John Winthrop in the Puritan fleet.
+Though Quakers, their ancestors had sailed to Massachusetts with Gov. John Winthrop in the Puritan fleet.

 At 27 he married Susanna Buffington, and they had seven children.
-Two sons, Harvey and Samuel, would follow him in the textile manufacturing business, and Samuel would marry Elizabeth Buffum, a leader of the anti-slavery movement.
+Two sons, Harvey and Samuel, would follow him in the textile manufacturing business.
+Samuel would marry Elizabeth Buffum, a leader of the anti-slavery movement.

 As a young man, Oliver Chace went to work in Pawtucket R.I., as a carpenter for Samuel Slater at his textile mill – the first successful one in America.

-In 1806, Chace became part owner of a small cotton mill in Swansea.
-Seven years later he and his business partners built a cotton spinning and weaving mill, the Troy Cotton & Woolen Manufactory, in Fall River, Mass., a village with a hundred or so residents.
+In 1806, Chace bought part of a small cotton mill in Swansea.
+Seven years later he and his business partners built a cotton spinning and weaving mill, the Troy Cotton & Woolen Manufactory, They built it in Fall River, Mass., a village with a hundred or so residents.

 According to Fall River and Its Industries,

-Ten years later, an enterprising young investor would purchase Berkshire Hathaway and put a vice president of manufacturing named Ken Chace in charge.
-Until 2007, Malcom Greene Chace III, was a director of Berkshire Hathaway.
+Ten years later, an enterprising young investor named Warren Buffett would purchase Berkshire Hathaway.
+He then put a vice president of manufacturing named Ken Chace in charge.
+Chaces then served on the company board until 2007.
+Malcom Greene Chace III, was the last Chace director of Berkshire Hathaway.

 Oliver Chace died in on May 21, 1852.
 He was buried in the Old Quaker Burial Ground in Providence, R.I.